Sources for Additional Funding

 In addition to Teaching Assistantships, other forms of financial support are available through the English Department, including Letter-of-Appointment teaching, travel awards, summer research assistantships, scholarships and fellowships.

 Letter-of-Appointment Teaching: LOAs teach first-year courses on a part-time, course-by-course basis.
 If you are interested in applying to teach as a LOA, please contact the English Department's Core Writing Program.
 In addition to being paid for the courses they teach, LOAs receive reduced tuition, for up to six credits, equal to the number of credits they are teaching.
 For example, if a LOA teaches a three-credit course, then the tuition for three of the graduate credits he or she is taking that semester is reduced.
+For more information about LOA positions, please contact the Core Writing Office.

 Travel Awards: Graduate students may apply for up to $300 per year toward travel to a conference at which they are presenting a paper.